 - Ingestion of garbage, toxins, or foreign bodies

-Your current food could also be the problem.
-Sometimes puppies develop an intolerance or sensitivity to certain foods or ingredients.
-If you suspect that your puppy has a food intolerance or sensitivity, talk to your vet about the best way to manage her diet and resolve her diarrhea.
+Your current food could also be a problem.
+Sometimes puppies develop intolerance or sensitivity to certain foods or ingredients.
+If you suspect that your puppy has a food intolerance or sensitivity, talk to your vet about the best way to manage their diet and resolve the diarrhea.

 Puppies have more delicate immune systems than adult dogs, which makes them more susceptible to bacterial infections.
 Salmonella, E. coli, Clostridium, and other bacteria can cause puppy diarrhea.
 These diseases are serious and are usually accompanied by other symptoms, like bloody diarrhea, loss of appetite, fever, and vomiting.

 Perhaps the most worrying cause of puppy diarrhea is a viral infection.
-The parvovirus and distemper virus are both potentially fatal diseases that affect unvaccinated or partially vaccinated puppies.
-The coronavirus is also a cause of viral diarrhea in puppies.
+Parvovirus and distemper are both potentially fatal diseases that affect unvaccinated or partially vaccinated puppies.
 All viruses require medical attention from your veterinarian.